 Root Canal Treatment: If the abscess is due to an infection in the tooth’s pulp, a root canal may be necessary to remove the infected tissue and save the tooth.

-Antibiotic Therapy: While not always needed, antibiotics may be prescribed if the infection is severe or has spread to other areas.
+Antibiotics: While not always needed, antibiotics may be prescribed if the infection is severe or has spread to other areas.
+Dentists may prescribe amoxicillin.
+For penicillin allergy or specific cases, they may use clindamycin or metronidazole.

 Tooth Extraction: In cases where the tooth cannot be saved, extraction may be the best option to remove the source of infection.